- Full bust and barely there hips

 Of course, minimizer bras can squeeze the girls in, but only so much.
-And who wants to be in such a “cage” day-in day-out or even when the temperatures are in the 100s (>37.8oC)?
+And who wants to be in such a “cage” day-in day-out or even when the temperatures are in the 100s (higher than 37.8oC)?

 In case, you don’t know your body shape, you can determine your body shape type with this free body type finder.

 Since I am the opposite of full breasted, in other words flat like a pancake, I will use photos from affiliates to demonstrate best clothes for the Y-shape body.
 Nevertheless, I will show an outfit of me at the end of this post as an example for the opposite challenge: Small bust.

 What works for gals with a full bust

 The styling goal for women with full breasts is to downplay their breasts and create a long lean vertical line.
 Your styling rule No. 1 should be to put the fit of your breast first.

 Here are my stylist’s secrets ti balance a top heavy body.

 - Try a fitted collarless double breasted coat with vertical darts.
 Key is to focus on great fit in the shoulders and bust.